jpallari/pikkuwiki/README.txt

 ===========

 All links to other pages start with tilde (~).
-All pages point to a .txt file (case sensitive).
+All pages point to a .txt file by default (case sensitive).
-All pages point to a .txt file by default.
 The file extension can be customized by changing the PW_FILE_EXT variable.
 The page which the link refers to depends on where the page that is linking.